dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 stopped
 dcache /var/log/dcache/poolsDomain1.log
 stopped
-dcache /var/log/dcache/poolsDomain1.log
+dcache /var/log/dcache/poolsDomain2.log

 ```

-Should be still updated ?????.
+To check wethre pools have been enabeled we will use

+>  journalctl -u dcache@poolsDomain1.service
+>
+>  journalctl -u dcache@poolsDomain2.service

+Cells specifique properties could be found in **/usr/share/dcache/defaults/**

-In general when grouping cells the rules to be followed are are following
+In general when grouping cells the rules to be followed are are following:

 - each domain is a single java process
 - each domain MUST have a dCache instance unique name
 - all domains connected to the same zookeeper are part of a single
   dCache instance
+ - pool names (cellnames) MUST be unique within dCache insance

 - in muti-domain setup at lease one domain MUST be `core` domain.
 In HA mode, 2 cores are sufficient, we will cover this at the end of the tutorial ???
   ( all quorum related functionality utilises zookeeper, thus dCache itself doesn't  require odd number of 'cores')